open-containers/fips-container-images/README.md

 This project focuses on:

-- Curated base images with FIPS-validated crypto modules (for example OpenSSL FIPS provider and Java FIPS providers where available)
+- Curated base images with FIPS-validated crypto modules (for example, OpenSSL FIPS provider and Java FIPS providers where available)
 - Opinionated Dockerfiles and build scripts that enable FIPS mode correctly per language/runtime.
 - Attestations and SBOMs that make audits and security reviews easier.

-> **Important:** Using a FIPS-capable image does not, by itself, make your system FIPS compliant.
+> **Important:** Using a FIPS-enabled image does not, by itself, make your system FIPS compliant.
 Correct integration, host configuration, and operational controls are still required.

 ## Supported stacks